Luca-Polenta-1794787/university_projects/Master Degree/Interactive Graphics/Project/README.md

 - **←**, **↑** and **→** to move the main character in the game (**↓** is disabled because there is no going back);

 ## Game Link
+WARNING!!!
+Due to major changes to how three.js works, the code stopped working properly and was updated to import an older version of the framework in order to continue working.
+Unfortunately, this has led to general slowdowns in the game experience on some levels and on some browsers that do not reflect the efficient initial programming.
+From some testing the first level continue to work fine in the Firefox 101.0.1 browser.
+I apologize for the inconvenience.

 ### [Click here to play the project](https://lucpol98.github.io/university_projects/Master%20Degree/Interactive%20Graphics/Project/main.html)